Merrit/vscode-runner/README.md

 - Quickly re-open the workspace in VSCode by pressing `Enter`.
 - Open a file browser to the workspace's directory by pressing `Shift` + `Enter`.
-- Supports: Stable & Insiders
+- Supports: Stable, Insiders, VSCodium

 <br>